jewettaij/moltemplate/examples/all_atom/force_field_OPLSAA/methane/README.md

 Methane Example
 ===================
 This example demonstrates how to build a simulation containing a box of methane gas.
 (Not a very interesting example.)
-The number of methane molecules, and box size can be controlled by editing the [system.lt](./moltemplate_files/system.lt) file.

 ### Details